On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: Introduction

 This article is structured as follows.
-In Section~\ref{sec:spatialsymconstraints}, we discuss the roles of spin and spatial symmetry constraints on the structure of the Fock matrix and make a fundamental distinction between two types of constraints which we call \emph{intrinsic} and \emph{extrinsic}.
-Then, in Section~\ref{sec:h4analmodel}, we construct an analytical model for \ce{[H4]^{2+}} under suitably chosen symmetry constraints and present the analytical solutions to the polynomial holomorphic HF equations that arise.
-The reality of these solutions are examined in detail so as to map out the different real/complex regimes exhibited by certain solutions and the transition boundaries between them, and the structures of these regimes are investigated in the light of the various symmetry constraints imposed on the system.
-Finally, we conclude in Section~\ref{sec:conclusion} with a few remarks on the implications of our findings and chart out possible directions to generalise the analysis in this work. \tikzsetexternalprefix{./spatialsymconstraints/tikz/}
+In Section~\ref{sec:constraints}, we discuss the roles of spin and spatial symmetry constraints on the structure of the Fock matrix and make a fundamental distinction between two types of constraints which we call \emph{intrinsic} and \emph{extrinsic}.
+We then detail the symmetry constraints applicable to the \ce{[H4]^{2+}} system that are of main interest to us in Section~\ref{sec:h4analmodel-impositionofconstraints} before formulating the corresponding algebraic holomorphic \gls*{acr:hf} equations in Section~\ref{sec:h4analmodel-algebraicequations}.
+The solutions to these equations are classified and their reality behaviors examined in Section~\ref{sec:h4analmodel-solutions} so as to map out the different real/non-real regimes exhibited by certain solutions and the transition boundaries between them.
+Section~\ref{sec:h4analmodel-symmetry} then provides an examination of the group-theoretic symmetry of the solutions and relates that to their reality behaviors.
+The connections between the different imposed constraints are subsequently presented in Section~\ref{sec:h4analmodel-constraintconnections} in an attempt to explore different local and global \gls*{acr:scf} landscapes of the \ce{[H4]^{2+}} system.
+Finally, we conclude in Section~\ref{sec:discussion} with a few discussional remarks on the implications of our findings and chart out possible directions to generalize the analysis in this work.